 “It will take time, but the strength that comes after will be beautiful, I promise you.” ~ J.E.
 Rivera

 In my emotional register, March always comes in like a Lion and goes out like a Lamb.
-Although my parents passed away eight years apart, March 7th and March 9th are very difficult days since they mark the days that I lost the two most important people in my life.
+Although my parents passed away eight years apart, March 7th and March 9th are very difficult days since they mark the days I lost the two most important people in my life.
 My dad died on March 9th in 2006 and my mom died on March 7th in 2014.
-When I look at those dates, I am shocked that to see that so much time has marched on since they were with us.
+When I look at those dates, I am shocked to see so much time has marched on since they were with us.
 It seems like yesterday we were all together and I can still hear their laughter as our family shared some wonderful times.

 But time has a way of taking moments and turning them into memories in the blink of an eye.
 The pain of loss never goes away but, with time, there is a beautiful strength that comes with the perpetual grief.

-Through the years that my parents have been gone, I have come to understand that pain can be turned into power.
+Through the years my parents have been gone, I have come to understand that pain can be turned into power.
 I have taken that gigantic sense of loss and molded it into my ability to overcome an immeasurable atrocity.
 I have survived the worst and I spend each day being stronger than the last and I can now see the beauty in that strength.